-New guidelines say doctors should screen all adults for 'risky' drinkingMay 13th, 2013 by Amy Norton, Healthday Reporter in Health /
+New guidelines say doctors should screen all adults for 'risky' drinkingMay 13, 2013 by Amy Norton, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—Primary care doctors should screen all adults for drinking problems, and offer them counseling if needed, new guidelines from the U.S. Preventive Services Task Force suggest.